 Each instrument is a carefully conceived individual: a dance with the wood, designed and built to delight.
 On many instruments the wood and I work it out between ourselves, and I’ll tell you – wood can be very opinionated.
 It’s a joy when these instruments are united with their partner, as if they knew them in advance.
 On a commission you and I work together (in person or via technology) to create your ideal musical companion.

-My standard features include every feature that I want in a uke…except a soundport, which I often like, but which doesn’t suit every instrument.
+My standard features include every feature that I want in a uke…except perhaps a soundport, which I often like, but which doesn’t suit every instrument.

 - Custom headplate with signature crescent moon inlay.